This document contains standard operating procedures (SOPs) for the OBO Foundry Operations Committee, and is intended for internal use only.

 New Ontology Requests (NOR)

 1. When receiving a new ontology request (NOR), the NOR Manager should thank the submitter for their submission.
+In addition, the NOR Manager should assist NOR submitters in understanding the NOR process and passing the NOR review during the whole process.

 Reviewing Ontologies for OBO Membership

-The goal of this SOP is to provide a clear set of criteria to be checked for the manual review of an ontology in response to a request to register that new ontology with the OBO Foundry.
 It is expected that a programmatic review using the Dashboard has already been done and the submitters have addressed any problems found.
 The purpose of the manual review is to check the ontology for issues that the Dashboard review does not cover.
 A sample of terms/axioms should be checked.
-In order for this review to be relatively quick (~ 2 hours), the reviewer is not expected to review all the terms/axioms.
+In order for this review to be relatively quick (~ 2 hours), the NOR Reviewer is not expected to review all the terms/axioms.

 1. Ontology scope.
 The new ontology must present use cases demonstrating its relevance to the life sciences.
 Was the ontology developed using expert input or trusted scientific sources representative of the consensus in its target domain of knowledge?
 If the ontology was developed for a very specific purpose or community, representation and consensus need not be broad; however, this scope should be clearly stated.